 How to Check Your Mac for Viruses and Malware

-- The telltale signs your Mac is infected
+- Signs your Mac is infected with Malware

-- How to remove malware from your Mac
+- How to check your Mac for malware and remove it

 - How to keep your Mac malware-free